Pacific Underground: Background

 Pacific Underground were an intrinsic part of the Christchurch Arts Centre with an office for many years at the Dux de Lux (a well-known live music venue).
 The Arts Centre was deemed unsafe following the 2011 Christchurch earthquakes and Tanya Muagututi'a and Pos Mavaega after losing their work space relocated to Auckland.
 In 2019 the Court Theatre presented Fresh Off The Boat by Oscar Kightley and Simon Small 25 years after its debut.
 Original cast member Tanya Muagututi'a directed, with one review saying of the production: "It gathers us all in and gives us an opportunity to start the conversation around Pacific people and the challenges of prejudice in an inclusive way that highlights the aspiration of New Zealanders to understand each other in our diversity and beyond our stereotypes."

 The company has had many different performers, directors and production people over the years, many of whom have continued in the arts and the film and TV industry.
 This includes Barbara Carpenter who went to Culture Shock, the holiday programme.
 She says: "I found Pacific Underground, and the women in particular, to be strong, encouraging and empowered by their passion for performing and expressing themselves."
 Well-known New Zealand artists who started out with Pacific Underground include Oscar Kightley, David Fane, Shimpal Lelisi, who are all members of the Naked Samoans, and Bro'Town a New Zealand animated TV series.
 Music artists include Ladi6, Brent Park, Dallas Tamaira of Fat Freddy's Drop and rapper Scribe.
 Anton Carter was manager for three years starting in 1994.
 Pacific Underground is currently led by Tanya Muagutitui'a and Pos Mavaega.

-In the 2005 issue of Spacifik magazine, feature writer Felolini Maria Ifopo asked the question:Would Samoans be Naked or the Bros be in Town if it weren't for Pacific Underground?
+In the 2005 issue of Spacifik magazine, feature writer Felolini Maria Ifopo asked the question: "Would Samoans be Naked or the Bros be in Town if it weren't for Pacific Underground?"

+In 2025 there is a collaboration with the Christchurch Symphony Orchestra conducted by Samiu Katoa Uatahausi, called the Ōtautahi Pasifika Legacy Project.